In this section:

 Mon, 05 Aug 2019

 After decapitating Medusa the Gorgon, Perseus flies home on the winged sandals lent to him by Hermes, But he stops off to do some heroing.
-Below, he spots a beautiful princess Andromeda, chained to a rock.
+Below, he spots the beautiful princess Andromeda, chained to a rock.

 Here's the description my kids got from D'Aulaire's Book of Greek Myths: